 Also, the ear cuff above is my favourite new addition to my jewelry collection.
 Got it three days ago and I think this might be true love.

 Student.
-22 years old.
+23 years old.
 Born on Jesus' birthday.
 From Toronto and currently studying at an eastern Ontario university known for its academics, partying hard & lighting the occasional car on fire.
 Likes brains (it's what she studies in school, after all) but might love shoes even more.
-Also pretty tall (5' 10) but refuses to let anyone make her feel bad for wearing heels.
-Current Galaxy S3 aficionado & (kind of sort of) Nikon DSLR owner.
+Also pretty tall (5'10) but refuses to let anyone make her feel bad for wearing heels.
+Current Galaxy S3 aficionado & Nikon DSLR owner.

 But mostly just a normal (kind of loud) girl with quite a few quirks who is overwhelmed and flattered that you would read her blog.
 Thanks for stopping by.